thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2020-06-23-welcoming-our-new-residents-thoughtworks-arts-residency.markdown

 Ellen Pearlman was the lead American artist for the [Zero1](https://zero1.org/), [American Arts Incubator - Ukraine](https://americanartsincubator.org/exchange/ukraine-2/) exchange program hosted by [Izolytsia - Platform For Cultural Initiatives](https://izolyatsia.org/en/) in Kyiv, and the [US Embassy in Ukraine](https://ua.usembassy.gov/).
 The month-long exchange program was reimagined and restructured as a remote, bilingual collaboration across timezones after Covid-19 spread across the globe.

 {% include image file='ellen-pearlman.jpg'
+   alt='The flyer for the talk'
    caption='Ellen Pearlman\'s program talk on April 24th, by IZOLYATSIA' %}

 Ellen led twenty-four artists scattered throughout Ukraine in a virtual incubator program involving a series of workshops that explored art and artificial intelligence.
 Participants created four prototypes that investigated the experience of isolation and connectedness; environmental degradation and moral responsibility; conspirology; and Mudra a machine learning implementation of sign language for hearing impaired Ukrainians.

 {% include image file='i-stand-up-here.png'
-   link='https://vimeo.com/420277936'
-   caption='_I stand up here_.
+   alt='A vimeo link to "I Stand Up Here"' link='https://vimeo.com/420277936' caption='_I stand up here_.
 AAI Ukraine 2020, Curated by Ellen Pearlman.
 By Vartan ' %}